What is a ski or snowboard internship?

 This course is only available to citizens of the UK and EU states, you don't need to apply for a visa prior to the course starting.

 Can I work in the same season?

-Yes you have the opportunity to transition into full-time ski instruction directly after the 10 week training programme finishes.
+Yes, eligible skiers on the internship programme have the opportunity to transition into full-time ski instruction directly after training finishes.
 Anyone who shows a desire to work for the remainder of the season must attend an interview.
 It is worth noting that you will have already completed 70 hours of instructor shadowing with the ski school as part of your BASI qualification.
-Everyone who has interviewed from the course has been successful in securing employment.

 What qualifications do you offer in Europe?

 We work with the British ski governing body (BASI) in Europe.
 These certifications are highly regarded and recognised internationally.
 They allow you to work as an instructor in countries such as Switzerland, Japan, New Zealand, Australia, USA, Canada and other areas of Europe.